 The Leopard at des Artistes

 A coveted Italian restaurant near Lincoln Center.
-Leopard des Artistes also prides itself on serving authentic Italian food to its loyal customers.
+The Leopard prides itself on serving authentic dishes straight from the mother country.
 The Lincoln Center restaurant is located inside the upscale Hotel des Artistes.
 They offer seasonal menus and a special jazz and bossa nova brunch on Saturdays and Sunday from 11.30am to 3pm.
 This eatery stands apart from other local Italian establishments of its kind due to its outstanding customer service.

 Rosa Mexicano has received accolades for its vibrant interior design and authentic Mexican dishes.
-However, many would agree their killer guac and chips is what they are best known for.
+However, many would agree their killer guac and chips is what they’re best for.
 In fact, their homemade guacamole recipe has been delighting New Yorkers since 1982.
 The guacamole queen also happens to be the perfect pre-theater pit stop.

 Another of their must-try appetizers is also the queso fundido.
 It consists of melted chihuahua cheese over poblano rajas that’s topped with cilantro and served with handmade corn tortillas.
-Enjoy some of their famous antojitos, tacos and mouth-watering margaritas at their Lincoln Center restaurant.
-Everything served here is delicioso!
-Located at 61 Columbus Ave (corner of 62nd Street).
+Enjoy some of their famous antojitos, tacos and mouth-watering frozen margaritas at their Lincoln Center restaurant.
+Everything served here is delicious!

 Cafe Luxembourg has been around since 1983.
-The French restaurant near Lincoln Center has been able to stay on the map for so long due to its lovely homemade dishes.
+The French restaurant has been able to stay on the map for so long due to its lovely homemade dishes.
 The laid-back atmosphere and the old school decor have always kept patrons coming back for more.
 This local favorite brings their famous french fries to the table, among many other delightful French plates.
-You can’t go wrong by ordering one of their menu classics.
+You can’t go wrong by ordering one of their menu classics like their French onion soup or their country salad.
 The all natural steak tartare with toast points, endive, and frites is always another satisfying choice.
 I also recently tried their spaghetti squash gratin which was amazing.
-Located at 200 West 70th Street.

-This Upper West Side steakhouse is located in the Time Warner Center.
-Porter House is also considered to be one of the best steak houses in NYC.
+This Upper West Side steakhouse is one of the most popular restaurants in Columbus Circle’s Time Warner Center, and is considered one of the best steakhouses in NYC.
 The restaurant’s award winning chef, Michael Lomonaco, prepares classic American dishes with quality ingredients.
 Lomonaco is also a friendly face and makes frequent appearances on TV.
 He was also one of the first chefs to become popular on the Food Network.

 Le Pif NYC

-One of the best bars on the Upper West Side, this wine bar serves tasty French plates such as flat breads, soups, and salads.
+A popular Upper West Side bar, this French wine bar and restaurant serves tasty plates such as flat breads, soups, and salads.
 Their menu also includes a variety of charcuterie boards that are served with either high quality European meats or cheeses.
 They also prepare Croque Monsieurs, a traditional French dish that’s made with a toasted brioche, gruyere cheese, homemade bechamel, and ham.
 In conclusion, this is a great place to go for cheese lovers!
-Located at 2058 Broadway (between 70th and 71st Streets).

 Ella Kitchen & Bar

-Sitting atop the Museum of Art and Design, Robert Restaurant offers unparalleled views of Central Park and Columbus Circle.
+Sitting atop the Museum of Art and Design, Robert Restaurant offers unparalleled views and is easily one of the most visually appealing restaurants in Columbus Circle.
 The decor of this fancy restaurant near Lincoln Center is colorful and bright.
 Try your best to get a window seat and food wise, you can’t go wrong.
 Seafood dominates the main courses here.
 Each dish is packed with flavor.
 One of the more popular dishes is the Maine lobster served with plantain and grapefruit, and avocado mousse, lemon zest, and beurre blanc.
 The seared Scottish salmon served with white asparagus, chanterelle, risotto, and pomegranate jus is also just as fabulous.
 However, I would also personally recommend the filet minion.
-Located at 2 Columbus Circle.

 Shun Lee West

-This high-end Chinese restaurant also has some of the best Chinese food on the Upper West Side.
-Some menu highlights include the Beijing duck and leg of lamb Hunan style.
+This high-end restaurant serves some of the best Chinese food on the Upper West Side.
+Menu highlights include the Beijing duck and leg of lamb Hunan style.
 The Beijing duck served with homemade crepes, spring onion brushes and hoisin sauce.
 The crispy jumbo prawns with XO sauce (garlic, ginger, scallions, hot pepper, and dried scallops) is also quite another popular dish.

 Shun Lee has another locations on East 55th Street (Shun Lee Palace), which first opened in 1971.
 In fact, it was the first Chinese restaurant of its kind to offer New Yorkers a peek into the world of refined Oriental cuisine.
 Their Lincoln Center restaurant has been open since 1981 and is also considered to be a long-time staple of the Upper West Side.

 Per Se opened its doors in 2004.
-The high floor Lincoln Center restaurant is located inside the Time Warner Center and is brought to us by super-chef Thomas Keller.
-It’s arguably the best French food in New York City, earning an easy spot on our list of best restaurants near Lincoln Center.
-Enjoy hefty nine-course meals and mouth-watering desserts.
-In addition, Per Se is also one of the few restaurants to come with the distinction of having three Michelin stars.
+The high floor Columbus Circle restaurant is located inside the Time Warner Center.
+Brought to us by super-chef Thomas Keller, it’s arguably the best French food in New York City, earning an easy spot on our list.
+Enjoy hefty nine-course meals and mouth-watering desserts at one of the few restaurants to come with the distinction of having three Michelin stars.
 The restaurant’s zen ambiance is elevated by the stunning views of Central Park and Columbus Circle.
 Treat your senses to a meal at Per Se for the ultimate dining experience.

 Lincoln Center Kitchen

 Located in Avery Fisher Hall, Lincoln Center Kitchen brings a new definition to “restaurants near Lincoln Center”.
 This is an American restaurant with a focus on regional dishes.
 The restaurant is open from Tuesday to Saturday between the hours of 5pm and 8pm.
-Lunch is served on Fridays and Saturdays if there is a matinee show.
+Lunch is available on Fridays and Saturdays when there is a matinee show.